 The Vermillion brothers’ international outfitting business, Sweetwater Travel, was born here at their family ranch on the banks of the Yellowstone River.
 With the same eye for quality and detail in their operations abroad, the brothers have recently renovated their family ranch, making it one of Montana’s most intimate angling retreats for small groups and families.
 Listed on the National Historic Register, the Homestead is a home, not a lodge.
 With a maximum occupancy of six guests, the Homestead will become your group’s exclusive base where you will set the schedule.
 The Homestead is staffed with a professional chef, and all meals will be served in the dining room overlooking the family ranch.
 The Harrison Homestead is located on the banks of the Yellowstone River and is a short drive from the Paradise Valley Spring Creeks, the Stillwater River, and the Boulder River.
 Unlike the crowded waters in some parts of Montana, these local waters provide the opportunity to catch large, wild trout in a relaxed fly fishing environment.
 The Vermillion Ranch is also a state licensed Pheasant Preserve with a robust population of Ringneck Pheasants and Chukars.
 Anglers can complement their fall fly fishing with self-guided hunting.
 All dogs are welcome.

-Harrison Homestead is located outside of Bozeman, Montana in the Paradise Valley of the Yellowstone River.
+Harrison Homestead is located east of Livingston, Montana on the Yellowstone River.

 Harrison Homestead, which has been in the family since 1971, has over a mile of river frontage on the famous Yellowstone River.
 The ranch also has a couple small stocked ponds that are open to guests.
 The ponds are stocked with large rainbow trout and largemouth bass that take flies readily.
 Within a forty minute drive of the ranch, the visiting angler can fly fish the famed Paradise Valley Spring Creeks, the Boulder River, the Stillwater River, as well as an endless supply of lakes and small streams.
 The local waters are well known for their prolific hatches of caddis, mayflies, stone flies, and terrestrials.
 Anglers are free to pick the venue that best meets their personal needs each day.